-A node is one of the computers network running the G1 currency blockchain.
+A node describes one computer, among many computers, running the G1 currency blockchain.

 The nodes are computers that run the Duniter software, which is managing the Ğ1 blockchain.
-In 2022, there are around 200 nodes running the G1 blockchain.
+In 2022, there are around 200 nodes running the Ğ1 blockchain. [note Hugo] 200 nodes have been computing blocks, I'm not sure of this number.
+Where is the source? [end note Hugo]

-These computers are set up by Ğ1 users or G1 currency co-creator if they choose to do it.
-They tend to be small devices, most often personal laptop, micro-computers, or even nano computers. (what is the difference between micro-computer and nano?)
+These computers are set up by Ğ1 users or Ğ1 co-creators if they choose to do so (it's optional for anyone in the G1 network).
+They tend to be small devices, most often personal laptops or PCs or even nano computers, like the popular credit card sized Raspberry Pi.

 Each node holds a private key connected to a Ğ1 wallet.

-- "Forgers" nodes: only the nodes connected to a Ğ1 currency co-creator's private key can write a block into the Blockchain;
+- "Forger" nodes: These nodes are connected to a Ğ1 currency co-creator's private key (so only Ğ1 co-creator's can run a Forger node).
+These nodes can write a completed block (of transactions) into the Blockchain;

 Currently, the Cesium Client allows you to choose your own Duniter node from a list of Mirror nodes.
 It's best to choose one that is different from the people in your G1 local community so that the work load can be spread out amongst the available nodes.